krafterio/fastedgy/docs/vue/auth-store/guide.md

 </template>

 <script setup>
-import { useAuthStore } from 'vue-fastedgy/stores/auth'
+import { useAuthStore } from 'vue-fastedgy'
 import { reactive } from 'vue'
 import { useRouter } from 'vue-router'